Alicepinch/bakemyday/README.md

 - PIP
 - Python
 - Git
-- You will also need an account on MongoDB
+- You will also need an account on Heroku

-In order to deploy your own version of this website you will need to clone a local copy of the repository.
+To deploy your own version of this website, you will need to clone a local copy of the repository.
 To do this you need to follow the following steps.

 - Click on the 'Code' button next to 'Add a file' when you have opened a repository
 - To clone your repository by https:// click on the clipboard icon next to the URL.